Great-winged petrel

-The great-winged petrel (Pterodroma macroptera) is a petrel.
+The great-winged petrel (Pterodroma macroptera) is a petrel living and breeding in the world's Southern Ocean.

 Taxonomy

 This species was formerly treated as containing two subspecies - P. m. macroptera and P. m. gouldi, the latter of which is endemic to New Zealand.
 As of 2014, the latter is recognized as a species in its own right, the grey-faced petrel (Pterodroma gouldi).
 In 2016 further research was published supporting the full species status of the grey-faced petrel.

 Description

 This is a large seabird, with a body length of 42–45 cm.
 The bird is completely dark brown except for a variable patch of white near the base of the bill, which is black.

 It is separated from sooty shearwater and short-tailed shearwater by the all-dark underwing, the thick, stubby bill, and different jizz.
 The similar flesh-footed shearwater has a light, pinkish bill.
 Petrels in the genus Procellaria are larger and have a less bounding flight.